RAG, Real-time Data, Vector Databases, Data Streaming, Apache Kafka, Machine Learning

 Ordering and consistency: Kafka maintains message ordering within partitions, ensuring updates to the same document are processed sequentially.
 This prevents race conditions where an old version overwrites a newer one in the vector database.

-Schema evolution: As data structures change over time, schema registries (like Confluent Schema Registry) enable backward and forward compatibility, allowing producers and consumers to evolve at different rates.
+Schema evolution: As data structures change over time, schema registries enable backward and forward compatibility, allowing producers and consumers to evolve at different rates.
+Apache Kafka's Schema Registry manages schemas centrally, ensuring data consistency across the pipeline.
+For schema management best practices, see Schema Registry and Schema Management and Schema Evolution Best Practices.

-Platforms like Conduktor provide governance and monitoring for these streaming pipelines, offering visibility into data quality issues before they affect the RAG system.
-Schema validation, data masking for sensitive fields, and pipeline health dashboards help teams maintain reliable real-time data flows.
+Platforms like Conduktor provide comprehensive governance and monitoring for these streaming pipelines, offering visibility into data quality issues before they affect the RAG system:

 Managing Real-Time Embeddings at Scale